 In order to prepare the participants for their practice and final expedition, a Duke of Edinburgh cook out during lunch time will take place on the school grounds.
 Here pupils learn about camp craft and what is best suited to eat on expedition.

-At each level there are three additional components to complete in order to achieve your award.
+At each level there are three additional components to complete in order to achieve the award.
 These are skill, physical and volunteering – each section provides the participant to gain new skills and responsibilities depending on their interests.
 These need to be completed for three or six months.
 At Bronze the expedition time is two days and silver is three.
-Once these sections and the final expedition has been completed the pupil will receive her award in assembly.
+Once these sections and the final expedition has been completed the pupil will receive their award in a presentation event.